Level 3 Certificate In Independent Advocacy - Unit 308 - (21st & 28th March 2016)

 This qualification requires learners to complete 5 units listed below, as well as Induction and distance learning.
 Face to face days will be taught on the following dates;

-Induction Day: Induction to Qualification - 29th of September 2016
+Induction Day: Induction to Qualification - 21st September 2017

 Advice NI was funded by DHSSPS to develop this course which was shortlisted for an AONTAS Star Award in 2014.